nucccc/sqlmodelgen/README.md

 It is already published on PyPi, just type `pip install sqlmodelgen`

+ Code generation from postgres requires the separate `postgres` extension, installable with `pip install sqlmodelgen[postgres]`

 ## Internal functioning

 The library relies on [sqloxide](https://github.com/wseaton/sqloxide) to parse SQL code, then generates sqlmodel classes accordingly